emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    foil, wire or disc electrode made of gold which is easily fabricated into a variety of electrode geometries Alternative Label(s):
    AuElectrode
+Comment:
+   At positive potentials, Au forms an oxide and/or chemisorbed oxygen layer, while in the presence of complexing anions, such as chloride or cyanide, it readily undergoes oxidation and dissolution, limiting its working potential range and its applications.

 .. raw:: html